Arsney091289421/ASG5/README.md

 ## Acknowledgments

-* Hat tip to anyone who's code was used
+* Hat tip to Durham College and professor Omar
-* Inspiration
-* etc.